 Gait & Posture

-Vallabhajosula, Srikant; Yentes, Jenna M.; Momcilovic, Mira; Blanke, Daniel; and Stergiou, Nicholas, "Do lower-extremity joint dynamics change when stair negotiation is initiated with a self-selected comfortable gait speed?"
+Vallabhajosula, Srikant; Yentes, Jenna M.; Momcilovic, Mira; Blanke, Daniel; and Stergiou, Nikolaos, "Do lower-extremity joint dynamics change when stair negotiation is initiated with a self-selected comfortable gait speed?"
 (2012).
 Journal Articles.
 64.